Familial dysautonomia (FD) is an inherited disorder that affects nerves throughout the body.

 - Treating aspiration pneumonia

-Genetic DNA testing is very accurate for Riley-Day syndrome.
-It may be used for diagnosing people with the condition or who carry the gene.
+Genetic DNA testing is very accurate for FD.
+It may be used for diagnosing people with the condition or those who carry the gene.
 It can also be used for prenatal diagnosis.

-People of Eastern European Jewish background and families with a history of Riley-Day syndrome may wish to seek genetic counseling if they are thinking of having children.
+People of Eastern European Jewish background and families with a history of FD may wish to seek genetic counseling if they are thinking of having children.